Battle of Montecarotto: The battle begins

-For two days, Montecarotto remained largely quiet.
+For two days (from 25 to 26 July), Montecarotto remained largely quiet.
 Many civilians moved to the Esino valley, which was under Allied control.
 During this period, artillery fire was reported.
 On the morning of July 27, 1944, forty soldiers from the “Piemonte” Battalion, who had left Jesi, entered the village.
 Residents gathered in the piazza in anticipation of liberation, but incoming artillery from 25 artillery pieces positioned in a semicircle north of Montecarotto forced them to take shelter in underground shelters.

-The battle intensifies

 Artillery fire struck the town throughout the day.
 According to sources, the resistance force had entered a prepared German position.

+The battle intensifies

 Reports circulated of German units operating between Montecarotto and Serra de’ Conti and the partian's realised they had entered a trap.
 A reconnaissance toward the San Paterniano district was unsuccessful.
 In the shootout that followed, Amleto Contucci from Sulmona fell.
 Despite his wounds, Bianchi managed to reach the hospital, but even with the doctors' best efforts, they couldn't save him.
 The intensity of the battle surged in those frantic hours.
 The first recon mission to the San Paterniano district failed.
 The fighting continued to intensify.